 Second, all claims produced by an SEM study are conditional on the validity of A, and should be reported in conditional format: "If A then C_i " for any claim $C_i \in C$.
 Such claims, despite their provisional character, are significantly more assertive than their meek, confirmatory predecessors.
-They assert that anyone willing to accept A, must also accept C_i out of logical necessity.
-Moreover, no other method can do better, that is, if SEM analysis finds that a set A of assumptions is necessary for inferring a claim C_i , no other methodology can infer C_i with a weaker set of assumptions.2 assumptions in A are inconsistent with the data, M_A may not have any testable implications whatsoever.
-In such a case, the assertion "If A then C_i " may still be extremely informative in a decision making context, since each C_i conveys quantitative information extracted from the data rather then qualitative assumptions A with which the study commences.
-Moreover, even if A turns out inconsistent with D, the inconsistencies may be entirely due to portions of the model which have nothing to do with the derivation of C_i .
-It is therefore important to identify which statistical implication of (A) is responsible for the inconsistency; global tests for goodness-of-fit hide this information (Pearl, 2009, 2004, pp. 144-45).
+They assert that anyone willing to accept A must also accept C_i , out of logical necessity.
+Moreover, no other method can do better; that is, if SEM analysis finds that a set A of assumptions is necessary for inferring a claim C_i , no other methodology can infer C_i with a weaker set of assumptions.3

+Third, passing a goodness-of-fit test is not a prerequisite for the validity of the conditional claim "If A then C_i ," nor for the validity of C_i .
+While it is important to know if any assumptions in A are inconsistent with the data, M_A may not have any testable implications whatsoever.
+In such a case, the assertion "If A then C_i " may still be extremely informative in a decision-making context, since each C_i conveys quantitative information extracted from the data rather then qualitative assumptions A with which the study commences.
+Moreover, even if A turns out inconsistent with D, the inconsistencies may be entirely due to portions of the model that have nothing to do with the derivation of C_i .
+It is therefore important to identify which statistical implication of (A) is responsible for the inconsistency; global tests for goodness-of-fit hide this information (Pearl 2004; Pearl 2009, p.
+144-145).